 - Are they carefully selecting which ones they do or do not choose based on that potentially harmful impact?

 - Are they assessing whether the use of these triggers is consistent with their empowerment missions or assessing whether they actually undermine the conditions they’re trying to create (empowerment, good decisions, agency, choice, excellence)?

 I believe that if you claim to be a leader devoted to fostering personal agency, collective empowerment and conscious personal and social change, you ought to eschew using techniques that trigger oppressive mental programming and that reinforce authoritarian social dynamics.

-If you adopt Jeff Walker’s launch formula wholesale and without alteration, then you are deliberately choosing to manufacture and signal the appearance of authority in order to create a hierarchical relationship that disproportionately advantages you and you are consciously choosing to construct an authoritarian sales funnel that triggers obedience and irrational buying decisions from the people you otherwise claim to serve and empower.
-You literally “utilize oppression to sell your shit” and “have a vested interest in preserving those false power hierarchies for your own gain, whether you’re consciously aware of it or not.”
+If you adopt Jeff Walker’s launch formula wholesale and without alteration, then you are deliberately choosing to manufacture and signal the appearance of authority/privilege in order to create a hierarchical relationship that disproportionately advantages you and you are consciously choosing to construct an authoritarian sales funnel that triggers obedience and irrational buying decisions from the people you otherwise claim to serve and empower.

 In other words: check your About page and the About pages of the people to whom you give your attention and money.
 Check the stories you tell in your sale funnels and the stories “authorities” are telling you when you’re buying from them.